-According to a report from the Harvard Business Review Analytic Services in association with Egencia, many organisations face a challenging disconnect when it comes to their business travel culture.
-Fifty-eight percent of business leaders say a strong travel culture is very important to their organisation’s business performance.
+According to a report from the Harvard Business Review Analytic Services in association with Egencia, many organizations face a challenging disconnect when it comes to their business travel culture.
+Fifty-eight percent of business leaders say a strong travel culture is very important to their organization's business performance.
 However, only 31 percent say their company has such a culture.
 Why is that?
 And how can that 31 percent of companies build a strong travel culture?

 The effect of a strong travel culture

 Using data sourced from a survey of 587 executives across the globe, the Travel culture: Your competitive advantage in a global market report explores the meaning of travel culture and its impact on business performance.

 The report reveals some big differences in performance between companies that do and don't have strong travel cultures.
 Companies with a strong travel culture have twice the rate of improvement than companies with a weak travel culture in:

 · Customer loyalty and retention

 · Market share

 It’s also significant that companies with a strong travel appear to be more profitable.

 According to the report, a strong travel culture involves having company leaders and processes that support the use of corporate travel as a type of strategic investment.
 A business with a strong travel culture sees travel in terms of business value rather than viewing it only as an expense.

 The key elements of a strong travel culture include: